Start new documents in TextEdit on Mac

 Note: New TextEdit documents are in rich text format by default.
-To have new documents created in plain text instead, Set new document, open, and save preferences in TextEdit preferences.
+To have new documents created in plain text instead, set new document settings in TextEdit settings.

 If the TextEdit dialog appears, you have iCloud Drive turned on.
 If you want your new document to be saved in iCloud, select TextEdit in the iCloud section of the sidebar, then click New Document.
-See Store your desktop and documents in iCloud Drive.
+See Use iCloud Drive to store documents.

 If TextEdit is already open, choose File > New (from the File menu at the top of your screen) to start a new document.

 Your document saves automatically as you work.
 You can also do any of the following:

 Add document properties: Choose File > Show Properties, then enter the information.